inaturalist/inaturalist-open-data/Metadata/README.md

 Column | Description
 -------|------------
-observer_id | A unique identifier associated with each observer also available on https://www.inaturalist.org via URLs constructed like this: https://www.inaturalist.org/users/1 login | A unique login associated with each user name | Personal name of the user, if provided
+observer_id | A unique identifier associated with each observer also available on https://www.inaturalist.org via URLs constructed like this: https://www.inaturalist.org/users/1 login | A unique login associated with each observer name | Personal name of the observer, if provided

 ### Photos
 Column | Description